SAP/cloud-security-services-integration-library/token-client/README.md

 > The `<uaa_base_url>`, `<client_id>` and `<client_secret>` are placeholders for the information you get from the XSUAA service binding.

+##### Cache

+By default, the `DefaultOAuth2TokenService` caches tokens internally.
+The Cache can be configured by providing an `CacheConfiguration` object as constructor parameter.
+The cache can be disabled by using the `CacheConfiguration.CACHE_DISABLED` configuration.

 ## Configuration for Java/Spring Applications